 It’s incredibly rare to find a company that harvests herbs, drys them, and then creates a product with them in the same place—you can't get more pure than that.
 Like all of Sanandi’s products, their Respiratory Balm is handmade in small batches in the lab located on their farm.

 The impressive organic ingredients include Almond oil with Calendula Essential oil, Almond oil with Giant Hyssop Essential oil, Beeswax, English Plantain, Eucalyptus Essential Oil, Mezcal, Pine Essential oil, Pine Resin, Thyme.

 And because we can’t say it better ourselves, here’s what they have to say about their balm:

 Our Respiratory Balm provides soothing relief to your respiratory system!
 It is formulated to work on multiple levels: from helping you enjoy a wonderful sleep of relaxed breathing, to providing relief to your respiratory system when the temperature is cold, when congested, or when experiencing coughing or shortness of breath.
 Made with all-natural ingredients, it contains organic and biodynamic extracts and essential oils from numerous medicinal plants and flowers, and is handcrafted using USP and German Pharmacopoeia grade processes to guarantee potency, quality, and effectiveness.

-If any company falls under our scope of Honest.
-Wild.
+If any company falls under our scope of Wild.
 Beautiful. it’s Sanandi.
 We are absolutely thrilled to welcome this company into the States and share them with you!